cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

 - --dvpi_directory=\<directory>: Sets the location for the output of the dvpi file (instead of the location configured by the ini file)
 - --report_directory=\<directory>: Sets the location for the log and report file (instead of the location configured by the ini file)
 - --verbose: prints some internal progress messages to the console
-- --print_brain: prints the internal "memory" of the compiler
+- --print_brain: prints the internal "memory" of the compiler for diagnosis

 ### result
 The compiler creates a log file and, when compilation is successfull 2 result files